ACCESS-NRI/actions/.github/actions/cache-svn-auth/README.md

 This action uses GnuPG (GPG) passphrase caching to cache [Subversion (SVN)](https://svnbook.red-bean.com/en/1.7/svn-book.pdf) authentication password, for a specific svn realm.<br>

+> [!
+IMPORTANT ]
+> GitHub Runners are ephemeral, so SVN credential caching only persists within the same job.
+To ensure SVN access works as expected, this action must be executed in a step within the same job where subsequent SVN commands are run.
+> If SVN access is required across multiple jobs, you’ll need to invoke this action separately in each of those jobs.

 ## Inputs

 | Name | Type | Description | Required | Example |